-In estimating the standard model of human capital accumulation, it is usual for the econometrician to assume that the return to schooling is constant across individuals.
+In estimating the standard model of human capital accumulation, it is the use of test scores to proxy ability. usual for the econometrician to assume that the return to schooling is constant across individuals.
 However, there are good reasons to think that the true return to schooling may vary across individuals.
 Roy (1951), Willis and Rosen (1979), and Willis (1986) view human capitals as heterogeneous multidimensional attributes, and people choose their educational attainment based on the comparative advantage of their different attributes of abilities.
 Multilevel models are statistical models used to analyze data that have a hierarchical or nested structure.
-Thus, to address the the the start of the second seco an ordinary least squares regression (OLS).
+Thus, to address this issue, using a multilevel approach will be a more accurate model than an ordinary least squares regression (OLS).
 The mixed model, through its ability to allow for heterogeneity in intercepts and returns to education, has been interpreted as a model that allows marginal costs of and marginal returns to education to vary across individuals in the population (Card, 2001).
 To address these concerns, the mixed model used in this study might be regarded as a model that captures heterogeneity.
 Relatedly, we note that some of our analysis also adds controls for potentially important omitted variables such as ability and family characteristics.
 Hence, variables often argued to be responsible for the endogeneity and omitted variables problem can be controlled for, potentially eliminating the need to analyze a more structural specification.
 The extent of variability in returns to schooling across individuals is obviously a focus of our study.
 One possible solution to the problem of unobserved heterogeneity is to introduce a random effect in the hope that it will capture the effects of omitted variables that are independent of the covariates in the model.
 To control for unobserved heterogeneity this study compared the MZOLS results (0.093) to the MZ-mixed effects results (0.089) and the DZOLS results (0.0896) to the DZmixed effects results (0.097).
 Whiles MZ twins exhibited upward bias in OLS estimate, the DZ twins OLS estimate showed a downward bias.
 The DZ result is consistent with findings by Walker and Zhu, (2001) whose random coefficient estimates for both men and women in the Labour Force Surveys 1992-2000 were higher than their OLS results.
-Thus taking into account unobserved individual heterogeneity for MZ twins' lowers returns to schooling when using the mixed model, but increases type to the scheeling http://wifes.eduals/seefing
+Thus taking into account unobserved individual heterogeneity for MZ twins' lowers returns to schooling when using the mixed model, but increases returns to schooling for DZ twins.
+This seems to indicate that failure to take into account workplace unobserved heterogeneity will lead to Studies have indicated that a biased estimates on the returns to schooling. downward bias in returns to schooling is as a result of some measurement error, Griliches (1977) and Blackburn and David Neumark (1995) and any upward bias is due to ability and family background differences.
+Licht and Steiner (1991) estimate human capital earnings functions and try to control for unobserved heterogeneity using panel data, relying on individual changes in education over time to identify the returns to education.